KShebek/cbe504/main.typ

 $ alpha_("A,app") = p_"A " ((diff ln(r))/(diff p_"A "))_(p_i,i!=j) = p_"A " (diff ln(k_2 conc("*")_0))/(diff p_"A ") = 0. $

 In this scenario, the apparent rate constant would simply be
+#footnote[Since $conc("*")_0$ is typically constant, you could lump this term into $k_"app"$.
+However, since we typically treat $k$ as being independent of concentrations, it is left out here.
+Ultimately, this decision is largely arbitrary.]
 $ k_"app" = k_2. $
 By extension, the apparent activation energy is the activation energy associated with $k_2$, which we will denote $E_("a,2")$.
 This too can be derived from the formal definition given in #ref(<eq:apparent_e_a>):